What is fetoscopic myelomeningocele repair?

 The MOMS trial established the role of fetal surgery for improving infant outcomes in patients with spina bifida.

-Fetal MMC repair is offered only for singleton pregnancies that have an isolated spina bifida defect.
+Fetal myelomeningocele repair is offered only for singleton pregnancies that have an isolated spina bifida defect.
 This means there are no genetic abnormalities and no other structural anomalies.
 In addition, there are the following specific criteria:

-- Severe MMC
+- Severe Myelomeningocele

 - Upper lesion border between T1-S1